 Make sure your dog is up to date on all visits and shots.
 Before going to a show where your dog will likely be in contact with many dogs from many different countries, a trip to the vet will make sure after you return you will continue to have a sound dog.
 Core shots like DHPP (distemper shot) and rabies are a given, but bordetella and influenza sometimes can be overlooked.
 The latter two shots are especially important anytime your dog is in contact with a group of dogs.

 Most dog shows do require proof of vaccinations before allowing a dog to show.
-Try to make this visit 6 months or so before the show date.
+Try to make this visit for 6 months or so before the show date.
 As well as getting shots updated, this is a good time to take care of problems like anal sac inflammations, and ear infections.
 Your vet can, also, give you a good idea on food and supplements.

-At the highest level of conformation shows, a particular care and focus should be had over the dog’s skin and coat.
+At the highest level of conformation shows, particular care and focus should be had over the dog's skin and coat.

 4. Socialize Your Dog a Lot